For people in Delhi & Chandigarh, Himachal is a popular destination, with Delhi to Manali being the most popular route.

 Is Manali Overcrowded?

 Manali has become a popular destination.
-According to this article on TOI, Manali got nearly 40 Lakh tourists in 2017 (consider more numbers in 2018 and 2019).
+According to publications, Manali got nearly 40 Lakh tourists in 2017 (consider more numbers in 2018 and 2019).
 Now compare this number with Himachal Pradesh’s total number of tourists in 2019, which according to this report was nearly 1.70 crore.

 In simple words, nearly one-quarter of the total tourists who visit Himachal go to Manali.
 Imagine that!